JustAnotherDevFromLA/bitcoin_knots_node/logs/project_log.md

     *   Removed the erroneous line `tail -n 10 "$(dirname "$0")/electrs/electrs.log"` from `scripts/system_health_report_debug.sh` as the `electrs.log` file is not located at that path and its logging is handled by `systemctl` (journald) or would be explicitly configured to `logs/electrs.log`.

 **Outcome:** The folder structure is finalized, a redundant log file has been removed, and a minor bug in the debug health report script has been resolved.
 All critical paths in configurations and scripts are verified.

+### Session Log: 2025-12-05

+**Objective:** Create a new roadmap document for the project in the `docs` folder.

+**Key Activities:**

+1.  **Roadmap Document Creation:**
+    *   Created `docs/roadmap.md` with a detailed project roadmap.
+    *   The roadmap outlines the project's vision, goals, and phases.
+    *   Each phase includes key milestones and deliverables.
+    *   Phases covered: Core Node Setup & Synchronization (Completed), Electrum Rust Server (electrs) Integration (Completed), Mempool.space Backend & Frontend (Completed), System Health Monitoring & Alerting (Completed), Optimization & Hardening (Current/Ongoing), and Future Enhancements (Planned).

+**Outcome:** A comprehensive project roadmap document has been successfully created and saved, providing a clear overview of the project's progress and future direction.